curtgrimes/visual-page-diff/README.md

 A Node.js script for running arbitrary JavaScript against a set of pages and comparing before and after screenshots of each page for changes.
 Uses [Puppeteer](https://github.com/puppeteer/puppeteer) to take screenshots of pages in a headless Chrome instance and [Pixelmatch](https://github.com/mapbox/pixelmatch) to compare screenshots.

-## Installation
+## Usage

 1. Clone this repository.
 1. Run `npm install`.

-## Usage

-Use [index.js](index.js) as a starting point.
-Run index.js using Node with a command like `node index.js`.
+1. Use [index.js](index.js) as a starting point and edit it.
+1. Run index.js using Node: `node index.js`

 Diffs (if any) will be generated and placed in a diffs folder.
 The console will show progress and indicate if any diffs were found.

 Here are some usage examples: